Coiot/cbr-main/src/albums/s5/Episode19.md

 - scene_number: 08
   scene_title: "Did you know that Fernando Alonso made his debut in the 1730 Lanfang GP?"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode19-scene08.jpeg
-  narration: "<p>The constant warring and frequent successes of the last few parts have left Luo Fangbo with a taste for dopamine and adrenaline.
+  narration: "<p>The constant warring and frequent successes of the last few episodes have left Luo Fangbo with a taste for dopamine and adrenaline.
 Now, things are quiet and the great Lawspeaker is bored, so he’s taken up racing.
 He orders the construction of a long, twisty strip of road and names it Sepang.
 Perhaps, one day, people will be able to One perfect Formula of that new-fangled gunpowder stuff and he’ll be able to race a rocket around Sepang, or something.</p><p>Lanfang infills a little.
 While they have plenty of boats, rather too many of them are still relying on oars for propulsion.
 Luo has one of the healthiest treasuries on the cylinder, so I’m not sure why he’s still sporting any Galleasses at all. </p>"
 - scene_number: 09
   scene_title: "The Citydel"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode19-scene09.jpeg